 Dater and Merton co-directed and co-produced Home to Tibet, a film about a Tibetan refugee’s return to his homeland, shown on many PBS stations, and at the International Documentary Film Festival in Amsterdam; Bridge of Fire, the story of the collaboration of a Japanese potter and a Vermont potter, winner of a Cine Golden Eagle, The Best Media Work at the Montréal Festival of Films on Art, and screened at the Museum of Modern Art and the Louvre; Wolf Kahn: Landscape Painter, a portrait of the well-known American painter, winner of a Cine Golden Eagle; The World in Claire’s Classroom, a documentary about an extraordinary Vermont public school teacher; and Taking Root: The Vision of Wangari Maathai, the dramatic story of Wangari Maathai the founder of The Green Belt Movement of Kenya and the first African woman to win the Nobel Peace Prize.
 It has won numerous international awards including The Audience Award at Hot Docs and was broadcast on PBS/ Independent Lens in April 2009.

 Chris Hardee joined Dater and Merton as Associate Producer for BURNED.
 In the early 1980s, he co-founded a non-profit media organization where his first productions focused on nature and environmental topics for conservation organizations throughout New England.
 Public Radio projects followed including a documentary series on nature writers, a musical environmental parable for NPR Playhouse, and docu-shorts on natural resources.
-As the business expanded through the 80s and 90s, Hardee wrote, directed and produced numerous video, film, interactive, and multimedia productions for museums, parks, and historic sites around the country.
+Through the 80s and 90s, Hardee wrote, directed and produced numerous video, film, interactive, and multimedia productions for museums, parks, and historic sites around the country.
 Noteworthy clients included the Smithsonian Institution’s National Museum of the American Indian, major science museums such as Philadelphia’s Franklin Institute, the Truman Presidential Library, and a long list of cultural history museums.
 In addition to his film credits, Hardee has also been a freelance writer, a marketing/PR professional, an educator, and an evaluator of environmental education programs.

 Ty Gibbons is a composer, musician, and teacher living in Southern Vermont.
 He holds a BA from Harvard University, where he studied the integration of text and music.
 Ty has scored numerous feature films, feature-length documentaries, television programs, art films, and radio and media sites, including the Frontline episode Terror in Little Saigon(PBS), The Forest for the Trees (Sundance Channel, Human Rights Watch International Film Festival), The Barkley Marathons (Best Documentary Audience Award, Austin Film Festival), and the six-part multi-filmmaker documentary Freedom and Unity: The Vermont Movie.
 Ty built his own workspace, Red Heart Studios, in Marlboro, VT, where he has recorded with Beth Orton (Anti), Sam Amidon (Nonesuch), and developed or engineered music and audio for such organizations as The Criterion Collection, NPR, and the International Labour Organization.
 Ty has taught songwriting & music media workshops at numerous institutions, including Dartmouth College, Bennington College, and the University of Tennessee.
 He regularly teaches Songwriting and Music Production classes as an adjunct faculty member at the Putney School in Putney, VT. http://tygibbons.com